akshitsethi/customize-woo/src/readme.txt

 Requires at least: 3.5.1
 Tested up to: 5.4
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-## Short description here
+An easy way to customize your WooCommerce store with a click of few buttons.

 == Description ==
-## Long description here
+Customize your WooCommerce store with a click of few buttons.
+This plugin provides an options panel where you can add your customizations and save them without needing to write any PHP code.
+And, it's absolutely free.

 = Plugin Features =

-* Works with any WooCommerce Theme.
+* Works with any WooCommerce Theme
+* Over 30+ customizations
 * **FREE Forever**

 == Installation ==